The AI Agent Security Audit You Haven't Done

 Decision Required

-For every production AI agent your organisation operates: what can it do, and who reviewed it?
+For every production AI agent — any LLM-based system with tool use, file access, API calls, or outbound communication — the governing question is: what can it do, and who reviewed it?

 An AI agent’s attack surface is its tool list.
 A model that can send email and browse the web has a fundamentally different risk profile than one that only answers questions.
-The governing question is whether, for each production agent, there is a documented permissions model — analogous to a service account access review — specifying which tools are permitted, which data is accessible, and which actions require human confirmation before execution.
+The question is not whether the model is “safe” in the LLM provider’s sense.
+The question is whether there is a documented permissions model for each production agent — analogous to a service account access review — specifying which tools are permitted, which data is accessible, which actions require human confirmation, and who holds accountability for that scope.

 Options